-Dyson, KitchenAid and Bose products jostle alongside gift vouchers to compete for your Qantas points, all enticingly displayed and cheerfully offered at terrible redemption rates.
+The Qantas Store – tempting, but not always a great use of hard-earned points.
+Dyson, KitchenAid, and Bose products jostle alongside gift vouchers to compete for your Qantas points, all enticingly displayed and cheerfully offered at (usually) terrible redemption rates.

 I must confess, I'd never actually surfed the Qantas Store website until last week.
 For me, the idea of a stylish KitchenAid toaster or kettle pales in comparison to, say, using my Qantas points for an around the world business class trip or blinging it out in Emirates A380 first class.

-But last week, I received a promotional email for the Qantas Store.
+But recently, I received a promotional email for the Qantas Store.
 And in a moment of madness, I decided to click on the link and take a look.

-As expected, I was suitably horrified to find lots of products from desirable brands, all inflated to sky high (points) prices.
-Let's take for example, a pair of Bose QC35 headphones.
-While currently an in demand product, the Qantas Store is currently flogging them at 70,000 points.
-Compare this with a cash price of $360 when found competitively on sale, so you're getting around 0.5 cents value for each Qantas point.
+As expected, I was suitably horrified to find a myriad of products from desirable brands inflated to sky high (points) prices.
+Let's take, for example, a KitchenAid Proline blender.
+While currently an in-demand product, the Qantas Store is currently flogging them at 195,400 points.
+Compare this with a cash price of $959.00 when found competitively on sale, so you're getting around 0.5 cents value for each Qantas point.
 Even with free delivery thrown in, it's a terrible value proposition.

 Gift cards provide more or less the same questionable return.
 A $25 Dan Murphy's gift card for 4,950 points, and a $100 Woolworths gift card for 19,000 points, again representing a Qantas point value of around 0.5 cents in the dollar.

 But the Qantas Store offers sales on products, and also a ‘Points Plus Pay' calculator, and this is where things get interesting.

 Using ‘Points Plus Pay' can get you a bargain.